lirumadev/Cross-DAO-Vote/README.md

 # Custodial contract
 Account.sol contract hold tokens that has been used after proposal creation or vote casted.
 This 'Account' contract will be automatically created for each first time proposer or voter.
-User able to claim their used token held by this contract after voting period ends or after proposer cancel the proposal.
+User will be able to claim their used token held by this contract after voting period ends or after proposer cancel the proposal.

 # Development notes
 This DAO voting contract implements EIP-2612 that uses Permit function that verify signature for ERC-1155 token approval handling.